reiver/guide-logging/README.md

 (**Logs** can also be read by software programs for monitoring, to detect hack attempts, to detect imminent hardware failure, etc.)

-At first your **logger** will be sPacakge "log"imple.
-But we will keep adding to it until it is quite powerful & sophisticated.
+At first your **logger** will be simple.
+But we will keep adding to it until it is powerful & sophisticated.

 ## Table of Contents